Fill out the form below and we'll contact you and answer all of your questions.

 Dr. Orr also holds membership in the Police Executive Research Forum (PERF), Academy of Criminal Justice Sciences (ACJS), the American Society of Criminologists (ASC), and the Homicide Research Working Group (HRWG).
 He is nationally certified as a polygraph examiner through the American Polygraph Association and is certified as an EnCE computer forensic examiner.
 He is proficient with SPSS.

 International Trends in Economic Crime

 Economic crime has no boundaries.
 This session will present some of the unique fraud patterns that are present in today’s global environment.
 Here are some of the exciting questions we are going to answer in this 60 minute session:

 All of these questions, and many more, will be covered in this exciting session on international crime!

-Dr. J. Michael Skiba is program coordinator of criminal justice programs at CSU-Global Campus.
+Dr. J. Michael Skiba is program chair of criminal justice programs at CSU Global.
 Dr. Skiba has worked in the economic crime industry for 22 years in various investigative and leadership roles.
 He is currently vice president of international counter fraud strategies at INFORM, an international economic crime company where he develops and manages counter fraud strategies with agencies and companies on an international basis, including current projects in Malaysia, Brazil, and Norway.
 He has also been a university professor for 12 years at various colleges and is considered a subject matter expert on international white collar crime.
 He is an international speaker and frequent researcher/publisher on the topic of white collar crime and is known as “Dr. Fraud” in the industry.
 He holds an MBA and a PhD with a concentration on economic crime and also publishes a monthly column in the IASIU (International Association of Special Investigations Unit ) magazine.
 He is also an instructor for the ATF (U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives) and a member of the Academic Council of the United Nations System.